 We approach management of physical risks through a combination of risk and climate mitigation activities.
 Related to climate mitigation: in 2015, we set a science-based goal for our Scope 1 and 2 emissions to reduce emissions by 20% by 2020 and 80% by 2050.
 In parallel we undertook policy initiatives, including joining the Climate Leadership Council (CLC) in 2017, advocating for a carbon dividend in the US, and pledging support for the C40 Cities Climate Leadership group with a commitment of \$1 million over two years.
 Related to business continuity: oversight of mitigation and management of acute physical risks at an asset level lies with Enterprise Facilities Management, who manages and coordinates cross-functional J&J teams and processes involved in emergency planning, response and recovery efforts for crisis events.
-Case study on mitigation activities that reduce contribution to climate change and acute events: In 2019, we became founding members with board representation of the Renewable Energy Buyers Alliance (REBA), an association for large-scale energy buyers working toward the creation of a resilient, zero-carbon energy system across the United States.
-In 2019, we also accelerated our renewable energy efforts with four new power purchase agreements in Belgium, Ireland, Mexico and the Netherlands totalling over 370,000 megawatt-hours (MWh) per year, significantly advancing progress toward our 100% renewable electricity goal.
-We also installed a windmill has a capacity of 3.4 MW of electricity production and is expected to provide up to 15% of Geel's electricity consumption.
-How cost of response was calculated: The cost of management here is reported as climate mitigation activities that reduce our operational emissions.
-The cost of management is \$24.9 million and was derived from the cost of capital investments in 30 projects implemented or under construction in 2019 that reduce our carbon emissions and, by extension, our risk exposure to increased pricing of carbon emissions.
-This is an annual investmen
+Case study: In 2019, we became founding members with board representation of the Renewable Energy Buyers Alliance (REBA).
+In 2020, we signed a green tariff electricity contract for our operations in the Philippines, which went into effect in October 2020.
+This follows our signature of renewable Power Purchase Agreements (PPAs) in 2019 for our operations in Belgium, Ireland, Mexico and the Netherlands, significantly advancing progress toward our 100% renewable electricity goal.
+We also installed a wind turbine at our largest chemical production site in Geel, Belgium in 2019.
+In 2020, at Janssen's facility in Xi'an, China, we completed a 1 MW carport plus ground mount solar installation where the solar panels also serve as a covered roof for parked employee vehicles and include charging stations.
+The cost of management is \$32.9 million and was derived from the cost of capital investments in 43 projects implemented or under construction in 2020 that reduce our carbon emissions and, by extension, our risk exposure to increased pricing of carbon emissions.
+This is an annual investment as part of our dedicated CO2 Capital Relief Program, where \$445 million total spend on 241 projects completed since 20